followmyutopia/devextreme-documentation/concepts/60 Themes and Styles/30 Icons/60 SVG Icons.md

             icon: myIcon
         });

 [important]The SVG format allows you to run executable code that might be malicious.
-It is strongly recommend that you use SVG icons only from trusted sources.
+It is strongly recommended that you use SVG icons only from trusted sources.